clockworksoul/mlnd-notebook/README.md

 ## A note on Python versions

-Because this extends the general data science notebook, it is capable of executing both Python 2.7.x and 3.x.
+Because this extends the standard [data science notebook](https://hub.docker.com/r/jupyter/datascience-notebook/), it is capable of executing both Python 2.7.x and 3.x.
 Generally, when you open an existing notebook, the correct version kernel (2.7.x) will be selected, but in some cases you may have to change the kernel version for the notebook.

 ## How to install